 Ongoing attempts to drive innovation in the financial markets have been undertaken both within and outside of VI Company.
 In my previous article, I explained our contribution and how in- and extrinsic needs lead to innovation.

 In this two-part article, I share the details of our fundamental research into low-code.
 I'll provide you with insights into our approach, experiences, and the final results.
-The second part of this article will be published in January 2021.

 Determining the approach